Tameness of Margulis space-times with parabolics: Abstract

 \section{Abstract}

 Let $\Lspace$ be a flat Lorentzian space of signature $(2, 1)$.
 A Margulis space-time is a noncompact complete Lorentz flat $3$-manifold $\Lspace/\Gamma$ with a free holonomy group $\Gamma$ of rank $\bg, \bg \geq 2$.
 We consider the case when $\Gamma$ contains a parabolic element.
+We obtain a characterization of proper $\Gamma$-actions in terms of Margulis and Drumm-Charette invariants.
 We show that $\Lspace/\Gamma$ is homeomorphic to the interior of a compact handlebody of genus $\bg$ generalizing our earlier result.
 Also, we obtain a bordification of the Margulis space-time with parabolics by adding a real projective surface at infinity giving us a compactification as a manifold relative to parabolic end neighborhoods.
-Our method is to find the estimation of the translational parts of the affine transformation group and to use some $3$-manifold topology.
+Our method is to estimate the translational parts of the affine transformation group and use some $3$-manifold topology.